hagiosofori/delightful-workflow/plan_template.md

     - unit tests
          - returns correct value for correct input
          - handles invalid input well.
             - empty username or password ...
             - undefined, null, invalid non-alphanumeric characters,

    ...

 ```

-NB: don't forget; implementing the UI is part of the steps to be indicated here. details should be provided as well.
+NB: implementing the UI is part of the steps to be indicated here. details should be provided as well.

-* eg:
+- eg:

 ```

    ...

 7. Create 3 column view, with button in the middle, right underneath
    - <div class='container'>
        <div class='row'>